NicolaLovo/GoogleCloudNotes/ch6-compute-engine/ch6.5-managing-instances.md

 - uses the same hardware and network configuration
 - keeps the instance's internal state intact
 - transparent to the guest OS

+How it works:

+- GCP notifies the instance that it is being migrated
+- copies memory and device state to the new host
+- switches the execution to the new host
+- keeps network connections intact

+It is not supported for spot and custom machine types.